2020 Sustainability Management

 Industry trade associations

-Ongoing participation in sustainability steering and working groups
+Ongoing participation in sustainability steering and working groups.

 Local communities and community groups

-Direct inquiries and feedback
+Direct inquiries and feedback.

-In this report and other channels, Colgate discloses information on our sustainability progress and responds to several rating organizations, including CDP Climate, CDP Water, CDP Forest and CDP Supply Chain, RobecoSAM (to inform the Dow Jones Sustainability Index rankings), JUST Capital, MSCI and Sustainalytics.Colgate’s sustainability information and the KPI table annexed also informs various ESG data sources including the Bloomberg Terminal.
+In this report and other channels, we disclose information on our sustainability progress and respond to several rating organizations, including CDP Climate, CDP Water, CDP Forest and CDP Supply Chain, RobecoSAM (to inform the Dow Jones Sustainability Index rankings), JUST Capital, MSCI and Sustainalytics.
+Our sustainability information and the KPI table annexed also informs various ESG data sources including the Bloomberg Terminal.

 Cautionary Statement on Forward-Looking Statements